karol-brejna-i/RemoteDebugApp/docs/ANALYSIS_AND_IMPLEMENTATION_PLAN.md

-# RemoteDebugApp - Analysis and Implementation Plan
+# WSTerm - Analysis and Implementation Plan

+> **Note**: This project was originally called RemoteDebugApp and has been reimplemented as WSTerm with a modern TypeScript/Vite stack.

 ## Table of Contents
 1. [Project Overview](#project-overview)